Of the many floor options available when building your garage, a wooden floor might not be the first that comes to mind.

-As an alternative, a wooden floor when properly engineered is a viable option.
+As an alternative, a wooden floor, when adequately engineered, is a viable option.

-It may seem counterintuitive at first, but the right wood in the garage can be quite strong and easily hold up to the weight of the vehicles inside the garage for a lifetime.
+It may seem counterintuitive initially, but the right wood in the garage can be quite strong and easily hold up to the weight of the vehicles inside the garage for a lifetime.

 In this article we will cover:

 If the flooring is put in correctly, the answer is yes.